 However, there’s no saying how the mobile industry will evolve, and if another OS becomes popular, we’re all but certain that online casinos will make the jump.

-We do want to issue a word of caution.
-In the NJ market, Harrah’s did not rollout an Android app until about four years after launch.
-It’s pretty unlikely that Pennsylvania players will have to wait nearly as long, but should the app be powered by 888 a slight delay wouldn’t shock.
+One word of caution: in the NJ market, Harrah’s for some reason failed to roll out an Android app until about four years after launch.
+It’s pretty unlikely that Pennsylvania players would have to wait as long, but should the app be powered by 888 a slight delay wouldn’t shock.

 Games at Harrah’s Online in Pennsylvania